 Aside from paid advertisements on YouTube, you can essentially make a name for yourself on the platform by becoming a content creator.
 Of course, this can take time and dedication, but if you’re into YouTube and enjoy creating videos, it might be one of the best channels for you to generate high quality traffic.

 Post fun and interesting videos, or review videos, and mention whatever you’re promoting in natural ways to make the viewer curious, rather than suspicious.
-This is among the best marketing strategies on YouTube.
+This is among the best affiliate marketing strategies on YouTube.
 Flesh out and hype up the product you’re promoting, and don’t forget to add a link in the video description for convenient access.